garrettwesley/fa17-lec6-demo/README.md

 ```
 Click the link and see that your reviews show up.

-### Show a user profile and all their reviews
+### Show all users/Show a user profile and all their reviews

-This is really similar to the what we just did.
+This is really similar to the what we just did but for users.
 Try this out on your own.

 ### Post a new review